Nighthawks (1978 film): Background and production

-In January 1976, Peck placed a advertisement in Gay News, in a bid to attract assistance in making the film.
+In January 1976, Peck placed an advertisement in Gay News, in a bid to attract assistance in making the film.
 As a result of the advert, Paul Hallam, Frank Dilbert, Clive Peters and Stuart Turton were all brought on board to help with the project, with the latter three appearing in the movie as dates of Jim.
 Peck also met with John Warburton, a former geography teacher at a secondary school in London, who was fired and subsequently banned from teaching in any Inner London Education Authority school, after some of his students spotted him at a gay rights demonstration, and later asked him in the classroom about his attendance at the demonstration and his sexuality.
 Peck briefly considered him for the lead role of Jim, but instead Peck gave him a cameo in the movie in a scene at a pub.
 The scene in the film where Jim outs himself to his class, and answers their questions, was directly inspired by Warburton's experiences.

-Filming finally commenced in January and February of 1978.
+Filming finally commenced in January and February 1978.
 Ken Robertson, who had only been considered for the lead in October 1977, was hired to play Jim; he was the only paid actor on the production.
 Reshoots and additional scenes were recorded in April 1978, and the film was edited the following month at Don Boyd's facilities on Berwick Street.
 Peck recalled that "the material threw up immediate problems."

 It hadn't been shot with conventional coverage but mostly as a series of very long sequence takes; there were no cutaways to help abbreviate scenes; as every scene was improvised and every take of even the same scenes was different, there were no obvious cutting points; and when first put together, as a full narrative, the film ran to something like 4 hours.
 It was not an easy cutting job.